English 134 Mixed-Genre Portfolio

 Genre: Photo Collage Essay · Audience: classmates and general readers interested in perspective and place · Purpose: to explore how friendship reshapes our perception of animals, landscapes, and ourselves

-The first photo in this collage wasn’t taken by me at all—it was taken by Ty.
+The first photo in this collage wasn’t taken by me at all, it was taken by my friend Ty.
 His image freezes a horse mid-stride, dust rising beneath its hooves as if the ground itself is reacting to its motion.
 The rope extending out of the frame hints at a human presence, yet the horse’s body fills the image like something entirely unto itself, powerful and uncontained.
 Ty has a way of capturing animals with a kind of generosity, letting them take up space without interruption.
 When he showed me the photo on his camera screen, I remember feeling like he had seen something I had missed, even though we were standing in the same place.
-That small difference—his angle, his timing, his eye—became the first reminder that perspective is never solitary.
+His angle and timing captured something that became a reminder that perspective is never solitary.
 We borrow it from the people beside us.

 Researchers in cognitive science describe something similar as a form of joint attention: our understanding of a scene changes when we experience it with another person.
 Studies on shared perception suggest that humans naturally align their focus, emotion, and interpretation with the people around them, especially when they are looking at the same thing (Richardson et al.).
 I didn’t need the research to know this was true.
 Ty’s presence that morning sharpened my attention, made the horses seem more expressive, and made the landscape feel alive in a way it hadn’t before.

 When I returned to the ranch alone a few days later, the light felt different.
 The hills seemed quieter.
-The horses were the same creatures, standing in the same pastures, yet something in me was less open, less attuned.
+The horses were the same, yet something in me was less open, less attuned.
 That difference is visible in the first image I took that afternoon: a close-up of a speckled horse looking through a wooden gate, another horse blurred in the background.
 The focus on the eye creates a sense of inwardness, as if the horse is watching something I cannot see.
 Without Ty beside me, I found myself watching the horses more slowly, more cautiously, noticing details that required silence to perceive—the texture of fur, the flick of an ear, the breath gathering in the ribs.

 Animal behavior researchers note that horses read human emotion with remarkable accuracy; they attune themselves to our tension, relaxation, and focus (Proops et al.).
-Standing there alone, I wondered if the horse sensed the difference in me too—the quiet, the introspection, the lack of shared laughter.
+Standing there alone, I wondered if the horse sensed the difference in me too: the quiet peacefullness, inquisitiveness, and slow patient movements to get the shot.
 In this way, the horse became both subject and mirror.

-Later that afternoon, Anna rode out on Pompy, a steady Appaloosa whose coat looks like it was painted with light.
+Later that afternoon, Anna rode out on Pompy, a steady Appaloosa whose coat looks like its skillfully painted with light.
 Watching them move together across the field was entirely different from watching the horses at rest.
 Anna’s posture relaxed as Pompy picked up speed, her smile widening in a way that felt as instinctive as breathing.
-The photos I took of her don’t just show a rider and a horse—they show a relationship built on trust and timing.
-Pompy responds to her hands and body, and she adjusts in return, their movements leaning toward synchrony.
+The photos I took of her don’t just show a rider and a horse, they are a picture representation of a relationship.
+Pompy responds to Anna's hands and body, and she adjusts in return.

 One of my favorite images from the day is the one where Anna and Pompy are partially obscured by tall, dried stalks.
 Her face is blurred, her outline softened, yet her presence is unmistakable.
-Something about that photo captures the feeling I’ve struggled to articulate across both this collage and my earlier writing: that we never fully see another person—not even someone we know well—but we can glimpse the outlines of who they are in the spaces they inhabit and the beings they connect with.
+Something about that photo captures the feeling I’ve struggled to articulate across both this collage and my earlier writing: that we never fully see another person, but we can glimpse the outlines of who they are in the spaces they inhabit and the beings they connect with.

 In Grindelwald, it was Fletcher who shifted the way the world felt.
 At Potrero Ranch, Ty and Anna did the same in their own ways.
-Friendship reframes our perception not by changing the world itself, but by changing us—lifting or softening or grounding something inside that we might not access alone.
+Friendship reframes our perception not by changing the world itself, but by changing our paradigm (the lens through which we see the world).
 The horses, too, taught me something.
-Their movements echoed the fluidity of perspective: always adjusting, always responding, always negotiating space.
-Watching Ty photograph them, watching Anna ride, watching myself notice different things on different days—I realized that perspective is not a fixed point.
+Their movements echoed the fluidity of perspective: always adjusting too their riders, responding to the unexepected, and gracefully negotiating space.
+Watching Ty photograph them, watching Anna ride, and reflecting how I percieved different things on different days , I realized that perspective is not a fixed point.
 It’s a shared rhythm we fall into with the people (and animals) around us.

 This collage is my attempt to hold those rhythms still long enough to see them clearly.